adanieljohnson/SWP_student_writing_guide/425-Graphs-Charts-Pt1.Rmd

 This bar graph is informative in it tells us that the higher the level of free PSA in blood, the lower the probability a man will have cancer.
 However, we cannot say for certain if the probability is different between the two age groups.
 For 0-10% free PSA, it looks like there is no difference in cancer probability between the two age groups.
 At 10-15% or 20-25% free PSA, it seems like older men are more likely to have cancer, but at 15-20% or >25% PSA, there is not as much of a difference.
 Without error bars to show the variability in the data, readers cannot estimate whether or not the two age groups have different cancer probabilities for the same free PSA level.

-Unless you are told otherwise or have a specific reason not to, you should always include standard error bars for each treatment group.
+Unless you are told otherwise or have a specific reason not to, __you should always include standard error bars for each treatment group__.
 If your reader does not want to see that information, they can ignore it, but if you do not include the standard errors, you have made that choice for them.

 ### Line Graphs